collinr3/collinr3.github.io/django_in_cpanel.md

 ## Troubleshooting

-A useful source of information, should you encounter problems when accessing the website e.gg. `500 errors`, `400 errors` etc. is to look in the `stderr.log` in the `document root` directory.
+A useful source of information, should you encounter problems when accessing the website e.g. `500 errors`, `400 errors` etc. is to look in the `stderr.log` in the `document root` directory.

 After that - it's Stackoverflow, Google etc.